Southern Democrats: 1828–1861

 The title of "Democrat" has its beginnings in the South, going back to the founding of the Democratic-Republican Party in 1793 by Thomas Jefferson and James Madison.
 It held to small government principles and distrusted the national government.
 Foreign policy was a major issue.
-After being the dominant party in U.S. politics from 1801 to 1829, the Democratic-Republicans split into two factions by 1828: the federalist National Republicans, and the Democrats.
+After being the dominant party in U.S. politics from 1801 to 1829, the Democratic-Republicans split into two factions by 1828: the federalist National Republicans (who became the Whigs), and the Democrats.
 The Democrats and Whigs were evenly balanced in the 1830s and 1840s.
 However, by the 1850s, the Whigs disintegrated.
 Other opposition parties emerged but the Democrats were dominant.
 Northern Democrats were in serious opposition to Southern Democrats on the issue of slavery; Northern Democrats, led by Stephen Douglas, believed in Popular Sovereignty—letting the people of the territories vote on slavery.
 The Southern Democrats, reflecting the views of the late John C. Calhoun, insisted slavery was national.

-The Democrats controlled the national government from 1853 until 1861, and Presidents Pierce and Buchanan were friendly to Southern interests.
+The Democrats controlled the national government from 1853 until 1861, and presidents Pierce and Buchanan were friendly to Southern interests.
 In the North, the newly formed anti-slavery Republican Party came to power and dominated the electoral college.
 In the 1860 presidential election, the Republicans nominated Abraham Lincoln, but the divide among Democrats led to the nomination of two candidates: John C. Breckinridge of Kentucky represented Southern Democrats, and Stephen A. Douglas of Illinois represented Northern Democrats.
 Nevertheless, the Republicans had a majority of the electoral vote regardless of how the opposition split or joined and Abraham Lincoln was elected.